UVADS/git-basics/docs/github-actions.md

 This example passes the branch name and several other secrets into a container, which clones the repository branch and performs a build against the code.

+{: .note }
-Note it runs on pushes to `main` and `staging`, but also runs on a schedule at 8:00AM UTC each day.
+Note this action runs on pushes to the `main` and `staging` branches, but also runs on a schedule at 8:00AM UTC each day.

 > .github/workflows/build.yaml